Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures

-If only consider vibration of halogen atoms in unit cell, each $A$ mode including the motion of three F and three I atoms should have a corresponding doubly degenerate $E$ modes, constituting the three eigenfunctions of the $\hat{C}_{3}$ rotation operator in accordance with the three eigenvalues 1, $\omega$ and $\omega^2$.
+If one only considers the vibration of halogen atoms in the unit cell, each $A$ mode including the motion of three F and three I atoms should have a corresponding doubly degenerate $E$ mode, constituting the three eigenfunctions of the $\hat{C}_{3}$ rotation operator by the three eigenvalues 1, $\omega$ and $\omega^2$.
 Since $\omega^*=\omega^2$, the two eigenfunctions with eigenvalues $\omega$ and $\omega^2$ form a doubly degenerate energy level.
 However, the anti-phase coupling between the acoustic vibrational modes of Cr and halogen atoms can break this correspondence.
-For example, the $A_1$ optic mode shown in left-up corner of Fig. \ref{z-optical modes} and the $E$ mode shown in right-down corner of Fig. \ref{in-plane modes-1}.
-The in-plane $E$ mode of two Cr atoms shown in Fig. \ref{in-plane modes-3} are not the eigenfunctions of $\hat{C}_{3}$ operator and thus dose not have a corresponding $A$ mode ($A_1$ or $A_2$).
-Actually, this $E$ mode is the same as that $E$ modes in graphene of two carbon atoms.
-The $A_1$ mode should be observed in both R and IR spectra; the $A_2$ mode is both R and IR inactive thus can mot be detected in optical spectra.
-All the $E$ are both R and IR active thus should be observed in optical spectra.
-It is pointed out that all modes with the same symmetry would be coupled to a certain degree, so that any actual mode should be an admixture of the modes with the same irreducible representation pictured here.
+For example, the $A_1$ optic mode shown in Fig. \ref{z-optical modes}(b) and the $E$ mode shown in Fig. \ref{in-plane modes-1}(d).
+The in-plane $E$ mode of two Cr atoms shown in Fig. \ref{in-plane modes-3}(d) are not the eigenfunctions of $\hat{C}_{3}$ operator and thus does not have a corresponding $A$ mode ($A_1$ or $A_2$).
+This $E$ mode is the same as that $ E$ mode in graphene of two carbon atoms.
+The $A_1$ mode should be observed in both Raman and infrared spectra; the $A_2$ mode is both R and IR inactive and thus can not be detected in optical spectra.
+All the $E$ modes are both R and IR active and thus should be observed in optical spectra.
+It is pointed out that all modes with the same symmetry would be coupled to a certain degree so that any actual mode should be an admixture of the modes with the same irreducible representation.
 The specific value of vibrational frequency and direction for mixed mode can not be obtained by symmetry analysis.